amirul-harith/tindog/README.md

 # TinDog
 Access via: https://amirul-harith.github.io/tindog/TinDog-master/index.html

-A website to showcased a dog-based parody of the TinderApp, made for my own portfolio showcase purposes.
+A website to showcase a dog-based parody of the Tinder app, made for my own portfolio purposes.

-In creating this, I'm attempting to apply what I've learnt about HTML, CSS and the Bootstrap framework to design websites.
+In creating this, I'm attempting to apply what I've learnt about HTML, CSS and the Bootstrap framework for website design.

 I created this as part of the curriculum of 'The Complete 2023 Web Development Bootcamp' by Angela Yu on udemy.com